ninthwalker/NowShowing/README.md

 ## Prerequisites
 1. Plex
 2. Docker
-3. TheMovieDB set as your Agent for Movie sections on the Plex server
+3. Plex Movie or TheMovieDB set as your Agent for Movie sections on the Plex server
 4. TheTVDB set as your Agent for TV sections on the Plex server
 5. An Email account that supports SSL SMTP